-The poem on the next page was also workshopped while I was at Warren Wilson College.
-There were two workshop leaders, call them $\alpha$ and $\beta$ .
-The leaders disagreed strongly on the poem (the story is recounted in The Players).
-When the poem was workshopped, it had already been extensively revised under the supercommas only or just enough commas so they don't leave the poem lack of punctuation obscures tone vision of Thomas Lux, so I changed only the title to make it easier to pronounce ("Jimmy, Jimmy, Oh Jimmy Mac").
+The poem entitled "Jimmy, Jimmy, O Jimmy Mc" was also workshopped while I was at Warren Wilson College.
+There were two workshop leaders-call them α and β .
+The leaders disagreed strongly on the poem (the story is recounted in Chapter 6).
+When the poem was workshopped, it had already been extensively revised under the supervision of Thomas Lux, so I changed only the title to make it easier to pronounce ("Jimmy, Jimmy, Oh Jimmy Mack").